 To complete this integration, we recommend using Blumira’s Poshim (PowerShell Shim) script, which is designed to ensure that you are collecting the right data from hosts across your entire environment.
 Poshim handles the installation and configuration for NXLog and Sysmon to ship logs over Sysmon to a targeted IP.

 Reference: See Automating Windows log collection with Poshim for instructions.

 If you choose to use Poshim for this integration, nothing further is needed on this page.
 For manual configuration, continue reading below.

 You will need to first install and configure NXLog on the windows host using these instructions: Integrating with Microsoft Windows Server.

-Setting up Windows Firewall Logging
+Setting up Windows Firewall logging

 Enabling Logging using GPO

 You will need to ensure that logging is enabled for the Windows FW via GPO for Dropped packets only.
-Adding successful packets will most likely be unnecessarily verbose unless you require visibility due to lack of segmentation.
+Adding successful packets will most likely be unnecessarily verbose unless you require visibility due to a lack of segmentation.